ocaml/code-of-conduct/CODE_OF_CONDUCT.md

 [code-of-conduct](https://github.com/ocaml/code-of-conduct) GitHub repository.

 - **Be friendly and patient.**
-- **Be welcoming.**
-  We strive to be a community that welcomes and supports people of all backgrounds and identities.
-This includes, but is not limited to people of any origin, color, status, educational level, gender identity, sexual orientation, age, culture and beliefs, and mental and physical ability.
+- **Be welcoming.** We strive to be a community that welcomes and supports people of all backgrounds and identities.
+This includes, but is not limited to people of any origin, color, status, educational level, gender, sexual orientation, age, culture and beliefs, and mental and physical ability.
 - **Be considerate.**
   Your work will be used by other people, and you in turn will depend on the